YardaLab/infra.yardalab.io/README.md

 # infra.yardalab.io

-Infrastructure as Code for the YardaLab ecosystem.
+Infrastructure as Code for the **YardaLab ecosystem**.

-This repository contains Terraform configurations, deployment scripts, and infrastructure modules used to provision and manage YardaLab services.
+This repository contains Terraform configurations, reusable infrastructure modules, and root stack definitions used to provision and operate YardaLab services using a **stack-based Terraform architecture**.

-Currently, it is used to deploy and maintain the **PlantUML server** running at [`plantuml.yardalab.io`](https://plantuml.yardalab.io).
+At present, the infrastructure is primarily used to deploy and maintain:

+* **PlantUML server** available at [`plantuml.yardalab.io`](https://plantuml.yardalab.io)
+* **Foundational infrastructure components** intended for future services (for example, VoIP / PBX)

 ---

 ## Purpose

-This repository serves as the central place for all infrastructure-related automation and provisioning.
+This repository serves as the **single source of truth** for all YardaLab infrastructure.
-It defines the infrastructure for internal YardaLab services, including:

-* **PlantUML server** — containerized diagram rendering service
-* **CI/CD pipelines** — for automatic updates and prebuilds
-* **Terraform modules** — reusable building blocks for multi-environment setup
+Its goals are to:

+* Provide a **clear, auditable infrastructure model**
+* Enable **independent lifecycle management** of individual services
+* Encourage reuse through **well-defined and composable Terraform modules**
+* Support long-term growth without coupling unrelated services

+Infrastructure is intentionally organized into **independent Terraform stacks**, each with its own state and execution context.

+---

+## Architecture model

+YardaLab infrastructure follows a **stack-based Terraform architecture**:

+* Each service (for example, PlantUML or VoIP) is represented by its **own root stack**
+* Each stack has:

+  * an isolated Terraform state
+  * a dedicated Terraform Cloud workspace
+  * an independent lifecycle (`plan`, `apply`, `destroy`)
+* Shared logic is implemented exclusively through reusable Terraform modules

+This model reduces blast radius, simplifies auditing and rollbacks, and enables safe expansion as additional services are introduced.

 ---